synechron-finlabs/quorum-maker/README.md

  This happens while creating the nodes and this seems to be random issue.
 Please quit `./setup.sh` and try again~~ FIXED

 ## FAQ

+## Change Log

+Change log V2.3
+1. Attaching nodes to exisisting Quorum node is fully supported.
+2. Attached node can approve Join Requests.
+E.g. Fully migrate 7node example to Quorum Maker and add additional nodes.
+3. Quorum Maker can deploy Smart Contracts using inheritance.
+4. Auto attach ABI of smart contracts deployed using Truffle.
+5. All solidity data types are supported on the transaction parameter view.